demisto/content/Packs/AzureLogAnalytics/Integrations/AzureLogAnalytics/AzureLogAnalytics_description.md

 - ##### To use User Assigned Managed Identity
    1. Go to [Azure Portal](https://portal.azure.com/) -> **Managed Identities**
-   2. Select your User Assigned Managed Identity -> copy the Client ID -> put it in the **Azure Managed Identities Client ID** field in the instance settings.
+   2. Select your User Assigned Managed Identity -> copy the Client ID -> paste it in the **Azure Managed Identities Client ID** field in the instance settings.
    3. Select the **Use Azure Managed Identities** checkbox.

-For information about Azure Managed Identities see [Managed identities for Azure resources](https://learn.microsoft.com/en-us/azure/active-directory/managed-identities-azure-resources/overview)
+For more information, see [Managed identities for Azure resources](https://learn.microsoft.com/en-us/azure/active-directory/managed-identities-azure-resources/overview).
-## Get the additional instance parameters
+## Get the Additional Instance Parameters

 To get the **Subscription ID**, **Workspace Name**, **Workspace ID** and **Resource Group** parameters, in the Azure Portal, go to **Log Analytics workspaces > YOUR-WORKSPACE > Settings** and click the **Workspace Settings** tab.